East Croydon station: Tramlink

-Tramlink services at East Croydon are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.

 Facilities

 The main entrance is from George Street.
 Another entrance is next to the taxi rank on Billinton Hill just off Cherry Orchard Road, on the east side.
 There are several shops within the main building.

 After the new bridge was opened in 2013 (see 2010 revamp plans, above) a further entrance became available with a walkway leading to the junction of Lansdowne Road and Dingwall Road.

 The ticket office and the ticket machines usually become busy during peak hours.
 Disabled-accessible slopes to all platforms are provided and there is a footbridge connecting all platforms.
 There are three waiting rooms on the platforms with standard metal seats.
 There are refreshment stalls and vending machines in the seating areas on the platforms.
 Trolleys are available along with step-free access to buffets.

 Oyster Pay as you go (PAYG) and contactless payments are accepted on journeys within London Travelcard zones.

 There are electronic information displays showing departures to 80 stations.